smcclab/smc-course/README.md

 actually getting the data into the system, look at Jekyll [data files](https://jekyllrb.com/docs/datafiles/).

-Obviously you could also have some other tool generate the md source file external to Jekyll, but then you don't get the nice auto-regeneration and livereload stuff.
+Obviously you could also have some other tool generate the markdown source file external to Jekyll, but then you don't get the nice auto-regeneration and livereload stuff.